Amaranth Crackers

 Makes 18 crackers

-2 Tablespoons extra-virgin olive oil, optional
+2 tablespoons extra-virgin olive oil, optional

 1 batch cooked amaranth (see below)